Final Openings 2025:

 Float Plane

-Our float plane hunts are by far the most relaxing.
-You will be taken to an extremely remote lake in the Northern Boreal Forest where you will spend the next ten days exploring the shoreline and tight tributaries by canoe.
+Float plane hunts are by far the most relaxing.
+You will be flown to an extremely remote lake in Northern Alberta where you will be greeted by your guides and a comfortable wall tent camp with cots and stoves.
+You will spend the next ten days exploring the shoreline and tight tributaries by canoe, hunting for moose that are on average 47-48 inches with a top end of 55.
 It's possible to call moose right from camp, and this hunt offers an incredible connection to the wilderness with beautiful evening sunsets, fishing opportunities, and wide variety of other wildlife to observe.
+Nearly anyone is able to complete this hunt, and its slower pace offers a great deal of connection for partner hunts like Father/Son/Daughter/Wife.

 Hunt window Sept 25 to October 10